principle105/thomasthechatbot/README.md

 **Python 3.9+ is required**

-1. Install [Poetry](https://python-poetry.org/) using `pip install poetry`
+1. Install [Poetry](https://python-poetry.org/) with `pip install poetry`

-2. Install the necessary dependencies using `poetry install`
+2. Install the necessary dependencies with `poetry install`

-3. Activate the poetry virtual environment using `poetry shell`
+3. Activate the poetry virtual environment with `poetry shell`

 4. Type `python run ttc` to run

+# Configuration

+Create a `.env` file in the root directory of the repository and fill it with the necessary information.
+All configurable variables can be found in `.env.example`.

+# Contributing

+Open to contributions, please create an issue if you want to do so.

 # Formatting